shivapoudel/dotfiles/README.md

 > This repository contains machine-specific configuration to accompany my dotfiles.

-After cloning this repo, run `$ curate -v` to automatically set up the dotfiles.
+After cloning this repo, run `install` to automatically set up the dotfiles development environment.
 Note that the install script is idempotent: it can safely be run multiple times.

 __Please Note:__ Dotfiles uses [config_curator](https://rubygems.org/gems/config_curator) gem for installation.